 Mark your calendars!
-More details are coming soon for Early Bird Registration!
+Click the registration button for Early Bird Registration savings!

 12 AMA PRA Category 1 Credits™

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 12 MOC points ABIM MOC in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Medical Association of Georgia through the joint provider ship of Southern Alliance for Physician Specialties CME and NephroNet.
 The Southern Alliance for Physician Specialties CME is accredited by the Medical Association of Georgia to provide continuing medical education for physicians.